 At present there is no legal requirement for individuals to be vaccinated and measures taken so far by England and the devolved governments have relied on explanation and encouragement to encourage vaccine take-up.

 However, the UK government has tabled a statutory instrument (The Health and Social Care Act 2008 (Regulated Activities)( Amendment)(Coronavirus) Regulations 2021) which will mean that it will not be lawful for a care or nursing home in England to employ care and nursing home staff who are not vaccinated unless the individual cannot for clinical reasons be vaccinated.
-This regulation is likely to come into force in late November 2021 after a 16 week 'grace period', and may allow care and nursing home employers to lawfully dismiss employees who are not prepared to be vaccinated (unless of course exempt from vaccination).
+This regulation will come into force on 11 November 2021 after a 16 week 'grace period', and may allow care and nursing home employers to lawfully dismiss employees who are not prepared to be vaccinated (unless of course exempt from vaccination).

 If an employer is proposing to impose a requirement for existing or new employees to be vaccinated as a condition of employment: